2020 Kawasaki KLX140L (KLX140RL) Long Term Owner Review

 The main competition for the Kawasaki KLX140L includes the Yamaha TT-R125LE, Suzuki DR-Z125L and the Honda CRF125FB.
 All four bikes have a front disc brake, an air-cooled engine, a manual transmission with clutch, a 19-inch front wheel and a 16-inch rear wheel.
 Another bike to include here is the Honda CRF150F, but it hasn't been available new for several years now.
 The listed MSRPs below are in Canadian dollars.

 The Suzuki DR-Z125L (124 cc) has a carburetor, kick start (only), rear drum brake, no suspension adjustments other than rear preload, a 5-speed transmission, a curb mass of 89 kg (196 lbs) with a 4.8 l fuel tank and a 805 mm (32.0 in) seat height.
 It has a plastic skid plate.
 The warranty period in Canada is 6 months.
-MSRP (2023) is $4199 + fees.
+MSRP for 2024 is $4399, up from $4199 in 2023, + fees.

 The Honda CRF125FB (125 cc) has fuel injection, electric and kick start, a rear drum brake, no suspension adjustments other than rear preload, a 4-speed transmission, a curb mass of 90 kg (198 lbs) with a 3.7 l tank and a 785 mm (30.9 in) seat height.
 It has some engine protection.
+Prior to 2019, the CRF125FB had a carburetor.
 The warranty period in Canada is 6 months.
-MSRP (2023) is $5018 which includes $519 in fees.
-Prior to 2019, the CRF125FB had a carburetor.
+MSRP for 2024 is $5122 (up from $5018 in 2023) which includes $523 in fees.

-The Yamaha TT-R125LE (124 cc) has a carburetor, electric and kick start, a rear drum brake, fully adjustable rear shock, preload adjustable front forks, a 5-speed transmission, a curb mass of 90 kg (198 lbs) with a 6.0 l fuel tank and an 805 mm (31.7 in) seat height.
+The Yamaha TT-R 125 (124 cc) has a carburetor, electric and kick start, a rear drum brake, fully adjustable rear shock, preload adjustable front forks, a 5-speed transmission, a curb mass of 90 kg (198 lbs) with a 6.0 l fuel tank and an 805 mm (31.7 in) seat height.
 It has a minimalist plastic skid plate.
 The warranty period in Canada is only 90 days.
-MSRP (2023) is $4399 + fees.
+MSRP for 2024 is $4699 (up from $4399 in 2023) + fees.

 The Kawasaki KLX140L (KLX140RL) (144 cc) has a carburetor, electric start (only), a rear disc brake, fully adjustable rear shock, a 5-speed transmission, a curb mass of 95 kg (209 lbs) with a 5.8 l fuel tank and an 800 mm (31.5 in) seat height.
 It has some engine protection: a small plastic skid plate and steel frame "loops".
 The warranty period in Canada is 6 months.
-MSRP (2023) is $4499 + fees.
-For 2024, the KLX140RL will be available in green or grey with an MSRP of $4549 + fees.
-I'm not aware of any mechanical changes for 2024.
+MSRP For 2024 is $4549 (up from $4499 in 2023) + fees.
+There are two colour choices for 2024: grey or green.

 We considered all four motorcycles and checked them out in person.
 We decided against the DR-Z125L because it was a bit too tall and was kick start only.
 There's nothing wrong with kick start, but we thought that having a bike with electric start would be easier for our kid to learn on.
 The Honda felt the smallest of the bikes, and we seriously considering buying a leftover 2018 model.
 We chose the KLX instead of the Honda because my kid liked it the best, we were offered a pretty good deal, it had a 5-speed transmission rather than a 4-speed, disc brakes front and rear, and a fully adjustable rear shock.
 On top of that, the Kawasaki has the largest motor and most likely the most torque.
 We felt our kid wouldn't out-grow it as quickly.
 The KLX had the second lowest seat height and the second largest fuel capacity.
 The seat height on the Yamaha seemed a little too tall at the time, and we could not get as good of a deal.